Gay and Lesbian Book Editors

 - Consultation on your initial and/or ongoing Social Media strategy

 Donovan is a writing coach, mentor, collaborator and ghostwriter.
-She has published dozens of non-fiction articles on design and art, and specializes in celebrity interviews with experts in their field.
+She has published dozens of non-fiction articles on design and art, and specialized in celebrity interviews with experts in their field.
 She is also a Publishing and Social Media strategist.